What Is Financial Projection?

 Equity is generally determined as the difference between the assets and liabilitiesDifference Between The Assets And LiabilitiesWhat makes Assets & Liabilities different is that while the former refers to anything that a Company owns to gain long-term economic benefits, the latter refers to anything that the Company owes to other parties. .
 The expenses present in the income statement can be based on the percentage of revenues.
 The taxes can be assumed as the rate prescribed by the government.
 The assets and liabilities of certain types can also be based on the prior year asset position or last year’s sales achieved by the business.

-- The financial projection is a concise financial model.
+- The financial projections for startups or for big companies is a concise financial model.
 Helps in the determination and planning of the requirements of working capital for the success of the business operations.

 - The projection is one of the essential inputs utilized in the preparation of Strengths, weakness, opportunities, and threat analysis.
 It is also a supplemental report used for industry analysis.